1992 Green Bay Packers season

-The 1992 Green Bay Packers season was their 74th season overall and their 72nd in the National Football League.
+The 1992 season was the Green Bay Packers' 72nd season in the National Football League (NFL), their 74th overall.
 The team finished with a 9–7 record under new coach Mike Holmgren, earning them a second-place finish in the NFC Central division.
-1992 saw the emergence of QB Brett Favre and the start of the Packers' success of the 1990s.
+1992 would be a turning point for the Packers, as the team saw the emergence of QB Brett Favre and the start of the Packers' success of the 1990s.